 As urban temperatures rise due to climate change, the need for climate-resilient design solutions in cities has become pressing.
-A team of researchers from the University of Seville and Valencia Polytechnic University, including Javier de Sola Caraballo, Victoria Patricia Lopez-Cabeza, Jorge Roa-Fernández, Carlos Rivera-Gomez, and Carmen Galan-Marin, selected ENVI-met from One Click LCA to create comprehensive 3D microclimate models and refine cooling strategies for a district in Valencia, Spain.
+In a study published in Building and Environment, a team of researchers from the University of Seville and Valencia Polytechnic University, including Javier de Sola Caraballo, Victoria Patricia Lopez-Cabeza, Jorge Roa-Fernández, Carlos Rivera-Gomez, and Carmen Galan-Marin, selected ENVI-met from One Click LCA to create comprehensive 3D microclimate models and refine cooling strategies for a district in Valencia, Spain.

 The study centered on Virgen del Carmen, a low-income residential area in Valencia constructed in 1960, exemplifying the Modern Movement architectural style.
 The Intergovernmental Panel on Climate Change (IPCC) warns that under the worst-case emissions scenario, temperatures could rise by up to 7°C by 2080, dramatically altering the local climate conditions these neighborhoods were originally designed for.